akaszynski/keepa/docs/source/backend_models.rst

 Typed Responses
 ---------------
-By default, ``keepa`` returns dictionaries so existing code keeps working.
+By default, ``keepa`` returns dictionaries for backwards compatibility.
 Set ``typed=True`` on supported methods to get permissive Pydantic models generated from Keepa's backend Java schema.
+Typed responses are planned to become the default in a future release.
 The option changes only the response representation; request parameters and token costs are unchanged.

 .. code:: python